aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pictures/get-picture-from-a-worksheet/_index.md

 type: docs
 url: /pictures/get-all/
 aliases: [/get-picture-from-a-worksheet/]
-keywords: "Aspose.Cells Cloud, Excel worksheet, retrieve all pictures, REST API, SDK"
+keywords: "Aspose.Cells Cloud, Excel worksheet, retrieve all pictures, REST API, SDKs"
 description: "Learn how to retrieve all pictures from an Excel worksheet using the Aspose.Cells Cloud REST API.
 SDKs are available for Android, C#, Go, Java, Node.js, Perl, PHP, Python, Ruby, and Swift."
 weight: 10
 ---